0hlov3/0hlov3.github.io/content/posts/2021-11-01T11:49:44.996Z_homebrew-errors-after-upgrading-to-macos-11.0-big-sur/index.md

 sudo xcode-select --install
 ```

-## Don‘t trust me
+## Don’t Trust Me — Seriously

-The author is not responsible for any errors or damages resulting from the use of this information.
+The author takes no responsibility for any mishaps, broken servers, or existential crises caused by following this information.

-If you have any questions or suggestions for improvement, please feel free to reach out.
+If you spot a mistake, have a better way of doing things, or just want to chat about tech, feel free to reach out.

+Also, this isn’t an ad — unless my enthusiasm and advocacy for cool stuff count as advertising.